torvalds/linux/Documentation/i2c/writing-clients.rst

 ===============================

-This is a small guide for those who want to write kernel drivers for I2C or SMBus devices, using Linux as the protocol host/master (not slave).
+This is a small guide for those who want to write kernel drivers for I2C or SMBus devices, using GNU/Linux as the protocol host/master (not slave).

 To set up a driver, you need to do several things.
 Some are optional, and some things can be done slightly or completely different.
 Use this as a